 Related: How Diabetes Affects Your Mouth

-When You Should see a Dentist About Your Bleeding Gums If you practice good oral habits, your gums should get better without having to schedule a trip to the dentist.
-However, more blood more often is cause for concern.
+When You Should See a Dentist About Your Bleeding Gums If you practice good oral habits, your gums should get better without having to schedule a trip to the dentist.
+However, more blood more often is a cause for concern.
 If your gums are bleeding regularly after every time you brush for weeks on end, you should make an appointment to see your dentist.
 If your gums continue to bleed for a long time after you’ve finished brushing or flossing, that also warrants a trip.
 Bleeding gums are not a good sign no matter the amount of red you see.
 Caused by new oral habits, pregnancy, medicines, and negligence, failure to treat bleeding gums can have a negative effect on the rest of your body.
 A healthy body starts with a healthy mouth.